-- Meet your fellow attendees and learn more about how they keep their program fresh and their careers moving forward.
-Using a bell every 20 minutes and pre-set questions, this will be a fun and engaging way to exchanging ideas.
+- Meet your fellow attendees and engage in a dialogue about emerging issues in ethics & compliance.
+Using a bell every 20 minutes and pre-set questions, this will be a fun and engaging way to exchange ideas.

 - Meet in Hotel Lobby

 - Reception and Dinner at the Koninklijke Industrieele Groote Club